 - Responsibilities Under the New Covenant

 The old covenant was between God and man – Man failed to live up to his side.
-The new covenant is a contract between God the Father and God the Son and both lived up to their side of the contract.
+The new covenant is between the Father and the Son – Both lived up to it.
 Does man have any responsibilities under this covenant?

-- Serpent Seed Theory: Did Eve Have Sex with Satan?
+- Serpent Seed: Did Eve Have Sexual Relations with Satan?